robbenz/dia_plugs/woocommerce-customizer/readme.txt

 *   Placeholder image source

 To make these changes, go to **WooCommerce &gt; Settings** and view the "Customizer" tab.

+> **Note**: This plugin does not support multisite and cannot be network activated.
+To use this on a multisite network, you must install the plugin individually on each site.

 = Support Details =
 We do support our free plugins and extensions, but please understand that support for premium products takes priority.
 We typically check the forums every few days (with a maximum delay of one week).